 The festival focuses on contemporary dance but draws from many genres.
 Choreographers are encouraged to show work that is personal to them, and speaks about the Black and Latinx experience.

-BlakTinx has received important recognition and support from the National Endowment for the Arts, CaliforniA Arts Council, The Los Angeles County Arts Commission, City of Los Angeles Department of Cultural Affairs, The Arizona Commission on the Arts, the Jewish Community Foundation and by individual donors.
+BlakTinx has received important recognition and support from the National Endowment for the Arts, CaliforniA Arts Council, The Los Angeles County Arts Commission, City of Los Angeles Department of Cultural Affairs, The Arizona Commission on the Arts, The city of phoenix, the Jewish Community Foundation and by individual donors.